What to Wear to Jury Duty 2026: Complete Dress Code Guide

 - When in doubt, dress one level up from what you think is necessary

-Jury Duty Dress Code: What Courts Actually Require
+Jury Duty Dress Code: What Courts Require

 The jury duty dress code varies by court level, but the baseline expectation across nearly all U.S. courthouses is business casual.
 That means clean, neat clothing that shows respect for the legal process without requiring a full suit.

-"Courts aim to include jurors, not exclude them for lack of wardrobe," notes Judge Victoria Pratt, a municipal court judge and TED speaker known for her work on judicial fairness.
+"Courts aim to include jurors, not exclude them for lack of wardrobe," notes Judge Victoria Pratt, a former municipal court judge and TED speaker known for her work on judicial fairness.
 "But attire that shows disrespect for the proceedings can affect how judges and attorneys perceive you."

 Federal Court Dress Code

-Federal courts hold the strictest dress code expectations.
+Federal courts hold the strictest expectations.
 The U.S. District Court for the Central District of California states that "business attire is strongly suggested" and that jurors "should not wear shorts, mini-skirts, tank tops, flip-flops, or hats."
 The Northern District of Iowa goes further, explicitly prohibiting jeans, t-shirts, and sweatshirts.

 Safe federal court outfits: